tjlawal/monna/README.md

 ## Monk Programming Language
 This project is a result of learning the innards of compilers.
 This is an interpreter but there are really not so different other than not so minor differences :)

-The book in question [Writing an Interpreter In Go](https://interpreterbook.com/).
+The book in question: [Writing an Interpreter In Go](https://interpreterbook.com/).

 ![Demo of monkey working](/doc/demo.png)